Create and monitor Media Services events with Event Grid using the Azure CLI

 - Select the subscription you're using for Event Grid.

-- Under Settings, select Resource providers.
+- On the left menu, under Settings, select Resource providers.

 - Find Microsoft.EventGrid.